- 08 February 2021

 EPC Regulations 2007

 The 2007 Regulations require an EPC on the grant of a lease.
-The guidance further states that the purpose of providing an EPC is for a prospective tenant to consider the energy performance of the property.
+The guidance further states that the purpose of providing it is for a prospective tenant to consider the energy performance of the property.

 However, the MEES Regulations provide information only when there is a valid EPC currently in place as a result of the EPC regulations applying.